Care For Your Child’s Teeth & Gums – A Healthy Diet Means Healthy Teeth

 Try to plan your baby’s meals to avoid putting them to bed after feeding them.
 Ideally, you should avoid putting your child to bed after giving them a baby bottle filled with anything other than water.
 See “Baby Bottle Tooth Decay” for more information.

-Schedule visits to a pediatric dentist like Dr. Hunter-Griffith every six months after their first birthday.
+Schedule visits to a pediatric dentist like Dr. Elizabeth Chen every six months after their first birthday.
 These visits help ensure that your kid enjoys a lifetime of good dental health.
 When the time is right, your kid’s dentist will also recommend preventative dentistry treatments like Fluoride Applications or Dental Sealants to prevent decay.

 Seal Out Decay

 The idea is to protect areas prone to tooth decay, dental cavities, and infections.
-According to this study published in the Journal of the American Dental Association, dental sealants can help reduce the development of pit and fissure cavities for up to an outstanding 80%.
+According to this study published in the Journal of the American Dental Association, dental sealants can help reduce the development of pit and fissure cavities by up to an outstanding 80%.

 Sealants are very durable, but they are not permanent.
 Check with your child’s pediatric dentist to figure out how often you will have to bring your kid to have their sealants replaced.